Requesting Alternative-format Textbooks

 - If you make any changes to your class schedule, please notify us immediately so we can process the correct books for you.

-Kurzweil 3000 is software that converts digital text to speech.
-If we can’t get an electronic file of your book through the publisher, the textbook binding will need to be cut for the pages to be scanned and converted into Kurzweil.
+- If we can’t get an electronic file of your book through the publisher, the textbook binding will need to be cut for the pages to be scanned and converted into an electronic format.

 - You may not reproduce or share the textbook files that the CLASS Office sends you due to Copyright Law.